 The San Juan Capistrano Chapter has a vibrant and youthful membership.
 During the early years of the chapter, meetings were held at members’ homes.
 Today the chapter meets at The Inn at Mission San Juan Capistrano.
 The chapter will often celebrate Mass in the Mission Chapel where St. Junipero Serra offered Mass himself.
 Our beloved chaplain is Father Scott Borgman who guides the group with love and true dedication to the chapter and the members.

 CEO EMERITUS, ORANGE COUNTY BUSINESS COUNCIL

-Before joining OCBC, she was the first woman president of the Building Industry Association of Southern California and officer of the California Building Industry Association in its 80 year history.
+Before joining OCBC, she was the first woman president of the Building Industry Association of Southern California in its 80-year history.
 She served as Director of the California Department of Housing and Community Development under Governor Schwarzenegger, who also appointed her to the California Transportation Commission in 2008.
 Governor Jerry Brown reappointed her two more terms.

 OC Register named her as one of “Orange County’s 100 Most Influential.”
-The Endangered Habitats League honored her for her work advancing protection of habitat and cultural resources, while providing for South Orange County mobility options.
+Endangered Habitats League honored her for protecting habitat and cultural resources, while providing for mobility needs.
 Orange County Business Journal named her one of OC’s 500 most influential.

-In addition, she cantors at St. Elizabeth Ann Seton Catholic Church in Irvine, sings with Meistersingers and Meritage chamber ensembles, and is the proud mother of two sons with accomplished daughters-in-law, and three grandchildren residing in the Bay Area.
+In addition, she cantors at St. Elizabeth Ann Seton Catholic Church, sings with Meistersingers and Meritage chamber ensembles, and is the proud mother of two sons with accomplished daughters-in-law, and three grandchildren residing in the Bay Area.